 Fitting scleral lenses is a complex process and utilizing scleral profilometry can help you determine the necessary sagittal height and scleral toricity for the lenses.
 However, if you do not have access to a profilometer, visual cues from the slit lamp can guide you in adding scleral landing zone toricity.
 Scleral toricity helps stabilize lens rotation, particularly when front surface optical toricity is required.

-Keep in mind that lens flexure can impact over-refraction by up to 0.87 diopters, so we recommend starting with the spherical equivalent for your first lens to avoid unnecessary remakes due to residual astigmatism.
+Keep in mind that lens flexure can impact over-refraction by up to 0.87 Diopters, so we recommend starting with the spherical equivalent for your first lens to avoid unnecessary remakes due to residual astigmatism.
 Fewer remakes mean less chair time for both you and your patients.
 For more tips on reducing remakes, read our detailed guide.

 Figure 1.
 A scleral lens with a toric landing zone.
 The steep (more curved) meridian is designated by the hashmark in the image.